New Month To Month RV Extended Warranty Sends Techs To You

 If you do run into a service problem, RV Service Shield can dispatch a mobile RV mechanic to come to your location to fix the problem.
-Obviously there are some limitations, but most RV problems are the big kind, like a failed transmission or a broken drive axle.
+Obviously there are some limitations, but most RV problems aren’t the big kind, like a failed transmission or a broken drive axle.
 They are the smaller simpler problems like awnings and slides that won’t retract, steps that won’t open, or that heater or furnace that won’t do its job.

 Emergency roadside assistance

 An RV extended warranty from RV Service Shield includes roadside assistance.
-When bad luck strikes and you do that roadside flat or have some other debilitating event, roadside assistance is there to serve you.
+When bad luck strikes and you have that roadside flat or have some other debilitating event, roadside assistance is there to serve you.

 Easy online registration and purchase